For more information, please see

 Practicing good hygiene is the best way to prevent getting and spreading MRSA infections and many other infections.
 Encourage athletes to:

-- Keep hands clean by washing them frequently with soap and warm water or use an alcohol-based hand sanitizer gel.
+- by washing them frequently with soap and warm water or use an alcohol-based hand sanitizer gel.

 - Shower with soap and water as soon as possible after direct contact sports, and use a clean, dry towel.